ervinod/flutter_login_signup/README.md

 # Flutter Login Signup UI Demo

-This project demostrates use of TMDB movie API
+This project demostrates UI designing and use of some Flutter Widgets .
-.

 Following components are used in this Flutter project: